yetulaxman/linux-2/_exercises/00-StudyTips.md

 # Bash-fu attitude

 This exercise shows the evolution a Bash function.
-The function is a small part of a bigger script.
-The exercise is to read it, to understand how it works, and to spot different Bash language condtructs.
+The function is a small part of a larger script.
+The exercise is to read it, to understand how it works, and to spot different Bash language constructs.
 It can be hard to follow at first, but return to this exercise later in the course, and see if it is any easier to read then.

 ## Iteration 0, the original version

 First, let's figure out what this function is supposed to do.
-It can be a little difficult from the source only.
-In "real life" cases, spend some time here, ask the person who wrote it in the first place, etc. Sometimes it can be easier just to start cleaning the original script, and figure out what is going on while cleaning.
+It can be difficult from the source only.
+In "real life" cases, spend some time here, ask the person who wrote it in the first place, etc. Sometimes it can be easier to start cleaning the original script, and figure out what is going on while cleaning.

 ```bash